 MP for Newton Abbot

-“A party-loyal Liberal Democrat MP with a centre-right voting profile and unusually low voting attendance.”
+“A party‑loyal Liberal Democrat MP for Newton Abbot who rarely rebels, with a centre-right voting profile and a focus on health, transport and transgender rights.”

-Martin Wrigley is the Liberal Democrat MP for Newton Abbot, elected on 4 July 2024.
-He serves on the Commons Finance Committee and the Science, Innovation and Technology Committee, and has previously sat on committees for the Finance (No. 2) Bill and the Non-Domestic Rating Bill.
+Martin Wrigley is a Liberal Democrat MP for Newton Abbot, first elected on 4 July 2024.
+He currently serves on the Science, Innovation and Technology Committee (since 28 October 2024) and the Finance Committee (since 19 January 2026).
+The profile notes his party and committee roles, but does not provide details of his prior career background.

-Has seven declared financial interests, including entries for employment and ongoing paid employment, gifts and hospitality from UK sources, miscellaneous interests, and a shareholding.
+He has seven declared financial interests, including employment and earnings (including ongoing paid employment), gifts, benefits and hospitality from UK sources, a shareholding, and miscellaneous interests.

 Generated 21 February 2026